DeviaVir/chase/api.md

 **Endpoint**: `/api/v1/media`

 The "media" API endpoint allows you to submit photo's and/or videos to the Adidas Energy Takeover platform.
-The API expects an HTTP **POST** with media attached as raw multi-part data and a `urlencoded` (form posted) JSON that contains the details of your request, examples of JSONs can be found below.
+The API expects an HTTP **POST** with media attached as raw multi-part data and a `urlencoded` (form posted) JSON that contains the details of your request.

-More information about the timestamp, location checkpoints and signature can be found below.
+More information about the arguments can be found below.

 ## Examples